dzuk-mutant/blockchain/readme.md

 ### lolicon

 Sexualised depictions of minors.

-(While 'Lolicon' actually refers to a particular subset, westerners tend to use it to mean anything illustrated and under-age)
+While 'Lolicon' actually refers to a particular subset of illustrated child porn, westerners tend to use it to mean any illustrated child pornography, and I'm gonna use it that way because it's a really convenient label.

 ### spam